arturasjuskys/Full_Stack_Engineer-All_Notes/20. React, Part II/9. Adopt a Pet/README.md

 Without this, every time the SearchPagerenders, the call to the URLSearchParams constructor will create a new object and cause queryParams to change.

+## Adding a PetDetailsNotFound Page

+23. Nice work!
+The next (and last) feature you’ll add to the application is a PetDetailsNotFound page in the event that the user clicks on a pet whose details are not yet available.
+Back in src/App.js this component has already been imported for you.

+First, in src/App.js, add a Route that renders the PetDetailsNotFound component when the current URL’s path is '/pet-details-not-found'.

+To test that your code works properly, navigate to /pet-details-not-found in your URL bar.

+24. When a user clicks on a specific animal in the HomePage, the PetDetailsPage (found in src/pages/details/index.js) will be rendered.
+If a pet’s details are not found the API call to getPetDetails(id) will return an error.

+Your task is to conditionally redirect the user to '/pet-details-not-found' whenever that happens.

+First, In src/pages/detail/index.js, import React Router’s Redirect component.

+25. Next, update the return statement of the PetDetailsPage component to render a Redirect if the getPetDetails API call returns an error.
+The to prop for the Redirect should cause the application to render the PetDetailsNotFound component.

+Test that your code works by clicking on ‘Dottie’—the second pet in the ‘All Pets’ view.
+Since we don’t have Dottie’s details, the API will return an error and you should be redirected to the PetDetailsNotFound page.

+26. It would be nice if the user could easily navigate away from the PetDetailsNotFound page to the page they were on before.
+We’ve provided a button for this purpose, but you will need to use React Router’s history object to imperatively redirect the user when it is clicked.

+First, in src/pages/petDetailsNotFound/index.js import React Router’s useHistory() hook.

+27. Inside the PetDetailsNotFound component, call useHistory to get access to React Router’s history object.

+28.